Criminology & Forensic Investigation BSc (Hons)

 You are taught through a combination of lectures, seminars and laboratory practicals.
 Seminars enable you to discuss and develop your understanding of topics covered in lectures.
 In addition, you will have timetabled tutorials.

 When not attending timetabled sessions, you will be expected to continue learning independently through self-study.
 Typically, this will involve reading journal articles and books, undertaking research, preparing presentations and preparing for examinations.
-Your independent learning is supported by excellent library facilities.

 Assessment & Feedback